de-things/delib/README.md

 C:\Users\your_username\Documents\Arduino\libraries\
 ```

 After steps above you most likely to flash your `Troyka-WiFi`.
 Compilier can throw an exception of missing `Ethernet.h` with no reason.
-If so, download this lib as well.
-But don't do it if everything compiles and flashes normally, you can face the lib duplicate otherwise.
+If so, download this lib and install in local libraries directory as well.
+But don't do this if everything compiles and flashes normally, you can face the lib duplicate otherwise.